-The a4u Expo London 2009 has been a real eye-opener for me (thanks again to Kieron Donoghue for running the competition that gave away a free ticket for this even), I’ve learnt various new things, met some cool new people and come away with new ideas and motivation.
+The a4u Expo London 2009 affiliate marketing conference has been a real eye-opener for me (thanks again to Kieron Donoghue for running the competition that gave away a free ticket for this event), I’ve learnt various new things, met some cool new people and come away with new ideas and motivation.
 It’s definitely something I’ll be attending in future in London and hopefully also the next a4u Expo Europe being held in Munich, Germany!

 Other a4u Expo London 2009 Coverage